 Digelius Music in Finland Mail order pages for recordings from Finland, Samiland, Sweden, Norway, Greenland, Iceland and Baltic countries.

-Folkets Hus Spillefolk There's lots of written music from all over Scandinavia and a few other countries at the website of this kind of community centre organization in Copenhagen, with midi soundclips to go with the music (and some mp3 files available).
-And there are just enough hints in English for the Danish language-impaired to be able to get around easily enough.
+Folkets Hus Spillefolk There's lots of written music from all over Scandinavia and a few other countries at the website of this kind of community centre organization in Copenhagen, with midi soundclips to go with the music (and some mp3 files and YouTube videos available, sometimes several videos for one tune).
+And there are just enough hints in English for the Danish language-impaired to be able to get around easily enough, or your browser might offer to translate the page.
 Click the 'Nodesamling' link at the top, or under the 'English' link, select Fiddle Tunes.

 Folk Tune Finder How cool is this?
 If you can sing part of a tune but can't remember what it is, if you can play up to 10 notes on a visual keyboard, this site will suggest some possibilities.
 200,000 tunes are indexed.
 Or you can key in part of a name, and it will show you incipits for tunes with that in the name.

 GO' Danish Folk Music GO' Danish Folk Music is an independent business that offers for purchase Danish produced folk music.
 It also has links to some other sources of Danish music.